spred: Solving $L_1$ Penalty with SGD: Experiments

-See Table~\ref{tab: feature selection results}.
-Because the dataset size is small, for each run of each model, we randomly pick 20\% samples as the test set, 20\% the dev set for hyperparameter tuning, and 60\% as the training set.
-For SGD-based models (MLP, Linear, Linear + MLP), we stop the optimization when the accuracy on the dev set is not increasing.
-The performance are averaged over 20 independent samplings of the datasets for comparison.
+See Table~\ref{tab: feature selection results} for the results.
+Because the dataset size is small, for each run of each model, we randomly pick 20\% samples as the test set, 20\% as the validation set for hyperparameter tuning, and 60\% as the training set.
+For SGD-based models (MLP, Linear, Linear + MLP), we stop the optimization when the accuracy on the validation set is not increasing.
+The performance is averaged over 20 independent samplings of the datasets for comparison.
 We report the percentage of the majority class of each dataset to justify whether the models produce meaningful results.
 In table~\ref{tab: feature selection results}, MLP contains one hidden layer of 4096 neurons. $f_n$ contains two hidden layers of 1024 neurons. \textit{spred} models are optimized by SGD.
 The learning rate and $\kappa$ are both selected from \{7e-1, 5e-1, 3e-1, 1e-1, 5e-2, 3e-2, 1e-2\}.
 Besides the deep learning methods, we also compare with HSIC-Lasso, a conventional $L_1$-based non-linear feature selection method~\citep{yamada2014high}, which has been a standard method, and recent works have identified it as one of the best-performing methods for these tasks \citep{sun2015feature, krakovska2019performance}.

-We see that deep learning combined with \textit{spred} achieves very good performance, outperformed by the conventional method on only one dataset.
-On the other hand, simply applying deep learning does not work on any of the datasets.
-This is expected for tasks whose dimension is far larger than the available number of data points because memorization can be too easy.
+We see that deep learning combined with \textit{spred} achieves state-of-the-art performance, outperformed by the conventional method on only one dataset.
+In sharp contrast, simply applying deep learning does not work on any of the datasets.
+This is expected for tasks whose dimension is far larger than the number of available data points because memorization can be too easy.
 Importantly, simply applying $L_1$ to an MLP fails badly because gradient descent cannot find a sparse solution and thus cannot prevent overfitting.
-This Besides the competitive performance of the proposed method, we note that for each experiment, each training with the proposed method is at least ten times faster than the existing methods.
-As discussed, this is due to the dimension-free efficiency of gradient descent and expected.
-To the best of our knowledge, this is the first time deep learning has been shown to work for a high-dimensional feature-selection task with so few data points.
-Designing better architectures that suit the task of gene selection will further boost performance.
-Our result is thus expected to greatly accelerate the exploration and incorporation of deep learning technology into this field.
+In the future, designing better architectures that suit the task of gene selection will further boost performance.